Welcome to the

 The Stachus, Kaufingerstraße and Maximilianstraße, are in the immediate vicinity, and offer shopping fans everything their heart desires.

-Get on board and enjoy your time in Munich at the “Hôtel du Train”.
+Get on board and enjoy your time in Munich.
+Das Hotel du Train – Central in München

 Christian H.-J. Fahrngruber